Nobel economics prize goes to professor for advancing the understanding of the workplace gender gap

 “So how did Claudia Goldin overcome this missing data challenge?
 She had to be a detective to dig through the archives to find novel data sources and creative ways to use them to measure these unknowns,” Hjalmarsson said.

+Often young girls make decisions about future work by looking at their own mother's participation, each generation “learning from the successes and failures of the preceding generation,” Hjalmarsson said.

+The process of evaluating prospects as times change “helps explain why change in labor market gender gaps has been so slow," she said.

-Of receiving the award, Goldin, 77, “was surprised and very, very glad,” Ellegren said.
+Of receiving the Nobel, Goldin, 77, “was surprised and very, very glad,” Ellegren said.

 The economics award was created in 1968 by Sweden's central bank and is formally known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.